marcosebarreto/record-linkage-process/README.md

 # Record Linkage Process

-This project exposes the process of linking records, known as Record Linkage, between large databases using heterogeneous computing systems that offer high computional power, such as:
+Examine large databases from different domains in the search for records that represent a same entity in the real world is a problem known as Record Linkage process.
+Because it has a high computational cost, this project exposes different solutions to this problem using **heterogeneous computing systems** that offer high computational power, such as:

 - [OpenMP]
 - [CUDA C]